cscw2015/maverick/Interim/Interim.md

 - much of existing research about city governments is about how to improve government-citizen relations
 	- not as much on how technology plays a role in this, or if there is it's outdated
 - we want to focus on inter-governmental collaborations and how city coordinates itself to solve issues
+- research of this type can provide beneficial information to councillors on how to improve their operations, and provide transparency to citizens on how government collates information and develops laws for the city
 ## Related Work

 - goal with section: introduce CSCW usage in other sectors